-It’s like going to public places to make people aware about flu.
+It’s like going to public places to make people aware about the flu.
 You don’t know you have flu.
-So aside from making people aware about the flu, you unknowingly just spread the disease.
+So aside from making people aware of the flu, you unknowingly just spread the disease.

 Regulating the tech companies is good but this breeds more problems than intended.
 It removes the accountability of individual users making them more reckless and careless about their online behavior.
 If people are given more precautions, they will only rely on those precautions instead of taking care of themselves.

 Here’s an example.
 In this video from Cheddar, there is a comparison of two residential streets, both with a 20mph speed limit.
 Wes Craiglow, the Deputy Director of Planning and Development for the City of Conway, AR, tweeted a picture showing the two streets and pointed out the design flaw in one of them.

 One street is designed to look like people lived there, and the other looked too similar to an expressway.

 Here’s what happened.
 The lower half of the picture, the street with less visibility, is the one with a successful implementation of the 20 mph speed limit.
 If you look at both streets, the upper half has perceived safety because it has more visibility, but in practice, the lower half is safer because people drive more slowly.
 The lessened visibility and narrow design make people on heightened alert and would naturally slow down.

 But people shouldn’t have to rely on design for desired and proper behavior.
 Regulating the platforms is a good start but not a complete solution.
 The platform and users should be both responsible for the users’ privacy, not one or the other.
 Our privacy is our responsibility first, before the platform’s.